podusowski/pake/README.md

     </tr>
     <tr>
         <td>`$__configuration`</td>
-        <td>It's a special module in which all exported configuration variables are available from.</td>
+        <td>It's a special module in which all exported configuration variables are available from.
+See more at configurations section of this tutorial.</td>
     </tr>
 </table>